cytomine/Cytomine-bootstrap/README.md

 This repository contains Dockerfile's in order to bootstrap the Cytomine Platform

 ## How to install it

+- Fill the configuration.sh file
+- Run the init.sh script
+- Run the generated start_deploy.sh script

-See our installation instructions: http://doc.cytomine.be/x/goCj
+For more information, see our installation instructions: http://doc.cytomine.be/x/goCj